ekiefl/pooltool/narrative/narrative.md

-So the bottom line is that I have no idea what's going on under the hood in these games, but by doing some research I think all pool simulators are going to fall under these two umbrellas: discrete time integration, or event-based integration.
+So the bottom line is that I have no idea what's going on under the hood in these games, but by doing some research I think all pool simulators are going to fall under these two umbrellas: discrete time integration, or continuous event-based integration.
 So let's talk about these.

 ## Pool simulator research